 The eTA for New Zealand, an Electronic Travel Authority, is a visa waiver that will be launched in July 2019.
 Citizens of 60 eligible countries will be able to obtain this travel authority by completing the New Zealand eTA application form.
 To successfully obtain this visa waiver, applicants will be required to provide their personal details and passport information.

-In order to apply for the New Zealand eTA the traveler will be required to meet the New Zealand visa requirements.
+In order to apply for the New Zealand eTA the traveler will be required to meet the New Zealand eTA visa waiver requirements.
 This will include having a passport from an eligible country with at least three months validity from the expected date of departure.

 The eTA will be available for citizens of the 60 visa-exempt countries for New Zealand.
 These include Canada, Brunei, Malaysia, Singapore, Republic of South Korea, the United States, and Japan.